TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/authentication-authorization/physical-key-expiry.md

 ## Key Lifetime

 Tyk does not automatically delete keys when they expire.
-You may prefer to leave expired keys in the Redis, so that they can be renewed (for example if a user has - inadvisedly - hard coded the key into their application), or you may wish to delete keys to avoid cluttering up your Redis database with obsolete keys.
+You may prefer to leave expired keys in Redis storage, so that they can be renewed (for example if a user has - inadvisedly - hard coded the key into their application).
+Alternatively, you may wish to delete keys to avoid cluttering up Redis storage with obsolete keys.

 You have two options for configuring the lifetime of keys when using Tyk: